SammyEnigma/Mapper/README.md

 For convenience `Mapper` adds the following extension method to `IDbConnection`:

+* `ExecuteNonQuery(string sql, object parameters)` for executing database commands that do not return result sets
 * `QuerySingle<T>()` for executing the command and reading exactly one row
 * `QuerySingleOrDefault<T>()` for executing the command and reading zero or one rows
 * `Queryist<T>()` for executing the command and reading all records into a `List<T>`